Kirsten Potter

 Kirsten Potter is an American voice actress and narrator.
 She is best known for voicing characters in English-language dubs of Japanese, including anime and video games.
 She has provided voice work in video games franchises such as Supreme Commander: Forged Alliance, Catherine, Silent Hill: Shattered Memories, Fallout: New Vegas, Warhammer 40,000: Dawn of War II – Retribution, Persona 5 and Destiny 2: The Witch Queen.

 Early life and education

-Kirsten Potter was born in Massachusetts, Boston.
-She attended Boston University, majoring in arts and she also performed on stage.
+Kirsten Potter graduated from the School for the Arts at Boston University, and she also performed on film, stage and television.

 Career

 She made her debut in Mad Bull 34 as Nancy Moore which was dubbed in English by Manga Entertainment.
 In her early voice acting career, she used the name, Alison James, as a pseudonym.
 She is associated with for New Generation Pictures, Studiopolis, Bang Zoom!
 Entertainment, PCB Productions and Animaze.

-Kirsten has also narrated several audiobooks.
+Potter has also narrated several audiobooks.